๐Ÿ“˜English Literature โ€“ 1670 to 1850

 George Etherege

-• Dorimant as the archetypal rake—this character became the model for charming libertine heroes, blending seductive wit with moral ambiguity
+• Dorimant as the archetypal rake.
+This character became the model for charming libertine heroes, blending seductive wit with moral ambiguity.
+He's attractive and predatory, and Etherege never fully resolves that tension.

 William Wycherley

-• Horner's feigned impotence as dramatic device—this plot mechanism allows Wycherley to reveal the gap between public morality and private conduct
+• Horner's feigned impotence as dramatic device.
+By pretending to be sexually harmless, Horner gains access to married women, and the plot mechanism reveals the gap between public morality and private conduct.

-• Darker tone than contemporaries—where Etherege amuses, Wycherley often disturbs, making his comedies feel more like social indictments than entertainments
+• Darker tone than contemporaries.
+Where Etherege amuses, Wycherley often disturbs.
+His comedies feel more like social indictments than entertainments.

 William Congreve

-• Language as art form—Congreve's dialogue achieves a density and elegance unmatched by his peers, rewarding close reading on exams
+• Language as art form.
+Congreve's dialogue achieves a density and elegance unmatched by his peers.
+It rewards close reading on exams because nearly every line is doing double work.

 Women Writing for the Stage